Shintaro Fujinami: Yokohama DeNA BayStars

 On July 15, 2025, Fujinami signed with the Yokohama DeNA BayStars of Nippon Professional Baseball.

 International career

-Fujinami has pitched for Samurai Japan, first starring as a youth pitcher in the 2009 under-16 world champtionship and 2012 under-18 world championship.
+Fujinami has pitched for Samurai Japan, first starring as a youth pitcher in the 2009 under-16 world championship and 2012 under-18 world championship.

 He played for Japan in the 2014 MLB Japan All-Star Series and 2017 World Baseball Classic.
 He pitched once in the 2017 tournament, striking out four while walking one and hitting a batter in a win over China.

 Pitching style

 Fujinami has a large frame, listed at 6 ft 6 in and 215 lb.
 With a three-quarters delivery, he throws a fastball topping out at 102.6 mph, a splitter, and a solid mid-to-high 80s slider.
 The splitter has a high whiff rate in his arsenal.
 However, Fujinami struggles with control.
 In ten seasons in NPB, he allowed 4.2 walks per 9 innings pitched.
 His walk rate worsened to 5.1 per 9 innings in MLB in 2023.